14 Tools Every Security Admin Should Have in Their Back Pocket

 12. Privileged Access Management

 Rigorously controlling who is allowed to access which parts of your network is crucial to your cybersecurity efforts as malicious insiders are increasingly successful in their attempts to seize sensitive information.
-In addition to using identity and access management to exert full control over accounts, access, and privilege, make sure you make use of privileged access management capabilities to temporarily elevate privilege when required.
+In addition to using identity and access management to exert full control over accounts, access, and privilege, make sure you make use of privileged access management solutions to temporarily elevate privilege when required.

 13. Baseline Monitor